Thiazole: Biosynthesis

 Thiazoles are generally formed via reactions of cysteine, which provides the N-C-C-S backbone of the ring.
 Thiamine does not fit this pattern however.
 Several biosynthesis routes lead to the thiazole ring as required for the formation of thiamine.
 Sulfur of the thiazole is derived from cysteine.
 In anaerobic bacteria, the CN group is derived from dehydroglycine.

 Reactions

 With a pK_{a} of 2.5 for the conjugate acid, thiazoles are far less basic than imidazole (pK_{a} =7).

-Deprotonation with strong bases occurs at C2-H. The negative charge on this position is stabilized as an ylide.
-Hauser bases and organolithium compounds react at this site, replacing the proton.
+Deprotonation with strong bases (e.g. Hauser bases and organolithium compounds) occurs at C2-H. The negative charge on this position is stabilized as an ylide.
 2-Lithiothiazoles are also generated by metal-halogen exchange from 2-bromothiazole.

-Electrophilic aromatic substitution at C5 but require activating groups such as a methyl group, as illustrated in bromination:
+Electrophilic aromatic substitution occurs at C5 but requires activating groups such as a methyl:

+Nucleophilic substitution requires no additional activation:

-Nitrogen oxidation gives the aromatic thiazole N-oxide; many oxidizing agents exist, such as mCPBA; a novel one is hypofluorous acid prepared from fluorine and water in acetonitrile; some of the oxidation takes place at sulfur, leading to non-aromatic sulfoxide/sulfone: Thiazole N-oxides are useful in Palladium-catalysed C-H arylations, where the N-oxide is able to shift the reactivity to reliably favor the 2-position, and allows for these reactions to be carried out under much more mild conditions.
+Nitrogen oxidation gives the aromatic thiazole N-oxide.
+Many oxidizing agents, such as mCPBA or hypofluorous acid, suffice; but some of the oxidation takes place at sulfur, leading to a non-aromatic sulfoxide/sulfone:

+In palladium-catalysed C-H arylations, the N-oxide shifts the reactivity to reliably favor the 2-position, and allows for much more mild reaction conditions.